funkytaco/html5-audio-player/ReadMe.txt

 Enjoy!

 **I developed this player in localhost and it was working fine.
 I haven't tested it on a live or mobile site yet!**

+P.S.
+The mp3's included were produced by me, and you may use them for any non-profit work so long as you credit Alex Gray.
+Thanks!